On the asymptotic magnitude of subsets of Euclidean space: The magnitude of a circle

 Now we will approximate the circle by a finite set of points.
 We define $K^n_\ell$ to be a set of $n$ points equally spaced around the circle, equipped with the subspace metric.
 This finite metric space is homogeneous, as it carries a transitive group action of the cyclic group of order $n$, so we can apply Speyer's Formula (Theorem~\ref{Thm:SpeyersFormula}) to see that the magnitude of this finite approximation to the circle is given by

-We can take the limit as the number of points tends to infinity and see that the denominator just consists of Riemann sums, so the denominator tends to an integral:
+We can take the limit as the number of points tends to infinity and see that the denominator just consists of Riemann sums, so tends to an integral:

+As these subsets converge to the circle, we know, by~\cite[Corollary~2.7]{Meckes:PositiveDefinite}, that the magnitude of the circle is just this limit; we have therefore proved the following. \begin{thm} For $C_\ell$ the length $\ell$ circle equipped with the Euclidean subspace metric, the magnitude is given by

-We \emph{define} the magnitude of the length $\ell $ circle to be this quantity, This is plotted for some values in Figure~\ref{Figure:MagnitudeSubspaceCircle}, and it is seen that the magnitude appears to be approaching half of the length; some classical asymptotic analysis shows that this is indeed the case.
+\end{thm} This magnitude is plotted for some values in Figure~\ref{Figure:MagnitudeSubspaceCircle}, and it is seen that the magnitude appears to be approaching half of the length; some classical asymptotic analysis shows that this is indeed the case.

 \begin{thm} For $C_\ell$ the length $\ell$ circle equipped with the Euclidean subspace metric, the magnitude satisfies

 where $q_3(\ell)\to 0$ as $\ell\to \infty$. \end{thm} \begin{proof} We will in fact prove that $\left|C_\ell\right|=\ell/2+O(\ell^{-1})$ as $\ell\to \infty$; this follows by taking the reciprocal of both sides of the assertion